Yuzu/Mixtape-Maker/README.md

 ## Usage

-Provide a valid Client ID and Secret in credentials.json, and a Spotify Playlist ID as a command line argument.
+Provide a valid Client ID and Secret in credentials.json, and a Spotify Playlist ID/link as a command line argument.
 Run with "-h" or "--help" for more info.

 The program will output a timestamped .txt file with the new playlist as well.